ankitalodha05/-Deploy-a-Python-Flask-App-to-AWS-EKS-using-CI-CD/README.md

 sudo systemctl status jenkins
 ```

-This script installs Docker, Java 17 (required by Jenkins), and Jenkins itself, and ensures that the Jenkins service starts on boot.
+This script installs Java 17 (required by Jenkins), and Jenkins itself, and ensures that the Jenkins service starts on boot.

+tools Installation

+A Jenkins server was provisioned on an Ubuntu EC2 instance.
+After launching the instance, we uploaded and executed a shell script named install_dev_tools.sh.
+This script installs all required tools and dependencies for Jenkins-based DevOps automation.

+Tools installed by the script:

+Docker

+Terraform

+AWS CLI

+kubectl

+eksctl

+Note: The install_dev_tools.sh script ensures Jenkins has all necessary tools to perform provisioning, image building, EKS management, and deployment.
+You can reuse this script for consistent setup in other environments.

 Additionally, an **IAM role with AdministratorAccess** was created and attached to the Jenkins EC2 instance.
 This allows Jenkins to execute AWS CLI and Terraform commands without additional access configuration.